Green Tea Matcha Sugar Cookies

 Another option is to frost them with my matcha buttercream!

-Do these cookies have caffeine?
+Do matcha cookies have caffeine?

 Yes.
 Because matcha contains caffeine, these cookies contain caffeine.